Remove Salt configuration

 Remove a package and its configuration files, and remove any of its dependencies that are no longer needed.

-To scrub Icinga-related packages from the docs target, for example:
+To scrub packages, for example:

-./run.py 'docs' pkg.purge icinga2,nagios-plugins,nagios-plugins-contrib
+./run.py 'mytarget' pkg.purge libapache2-mod-proxy-uwsgi,uwsgi-plugin-python3,uwsgi

-./run.py 'docs' pkg.autoremove list_only=True
+./run.py 'mytarget' pkg.autoremove list_only=True

-./run.py 'docs' pkg.autoremove purge=True
+./run.py 'mytarget' pkg.autoremove purge=True

 Then, login to the server and check for and delete any remaining packages, files or directories relating to the package, for example:

-dpkg -l | grep icinga
+dpkg -l | grep uwsgi

-ls /etc/icinga2
+ls /etc/uwsgi

 Delete a firewall setting